juandadamo/juandadamo.github.io/assets/posts/flapwake.md

 Drag forces in wake flow contribute to a large part of energy consumption in many industrial applications, particularly on transport.
 Strategies in flow control need solid knowledge on the physical mechanisms that characterizes wake flows.
-On one hand, active control involve the introduction of energy (e.g. mobile parts, blowing, suc- tion, ldots ) in a flow while passive control introduce modifications by changing the geometry, material, surface termination, etc.
+On one hand, active control involve the introduction of energy (e.g. mobile parts, blowing, suction, $\ldots$ ) in a flow while passive control introduce modifications by changing the geometry, material, surface termination, etc.
 Wake flows are generally describes by the well known Bénard Von Kármán (BvK) instability, an alternate vortex street pattern.
 We have worked extensively on the